 - provides a means for the interchange of ideas among the faculties of the community colleges and between the faculties and the administration of the University; and

 - provides an additional channel of communication between the university administration and local governing boards of the community colleges.

 In addition, the Faculty Council of Community Colleges works with the University Faculty Senate (UFS) on matters of common concern in the conduct of university affairs.

-FCCC plenary meetings are held twice a year - once in the fall semester and once in the spring semester.
+Faculty Council of Community Colleges holds two plenary meetings each year: one in the Fall and another in the Spring.
 Community college delegates, and their colleges, volunteer to host the meetings.
 More information on upcoming and past plenary meetings can be found on the Plenary page.